Non-Smooth Solutions of the Navier-Stokes Equation and their Means

-The mean $\mathcal{M}(u)$ is the sum (normalized by division by the number of terms in the sum) of \begin{enumerate} \item the $r$ configuration space (magnitude equal $\pm 1$) mean, \item the loop expansion phase space mean defined at fixed spatial coordinates, \item the $\ell$ terms defined at fixed $t$, \item the $m$ mean defined at fixed $t$ and fixed $\ell$. \end{enumerate} The mean has entropy zero. \end{list}
+The mean $\mathcal{M}(u)$ is the sum (normalized by division by the number of terms in the sum) of \begin{enumerate} \item the $r$ configuration space (magnitude equal $1$) mean, \item the loop expansion phase space mean defined at fixed spatial coordinates, \item the mean defined at fixed $t$. \end{enumerate} The mean has entropy zero. \end{list}

 The proof is placed in Sec.~\ref{sec:app}.